Credit: Sovexportfilm

 Another adds: “This isn’t a fun and enjoyable film but it’s a necessary one.”

-“One of the most disturbing films I’ve ever seen,” a third says.
-“This is going to stick with me for a long time, truly a testament to the devasting power of cinema.”
+“One of the most disturbing films I’ve ever seen,” a third declares.
+“This is going to stick with me for a long time, truly a testament to the devastating power of cinema.”

 The Soviet anti-war film is primarily based on the 1971 novel ‘Khatyn’ by Ales Adamovich, and the 1977 collection of survivor testimonies in ‘I Am from the Fiery Village.’

-Directed by Soviet-Russian director Elem Klimov, who drew on his childhood war experiences, it follows the Nazi-German occupation of Belarus and events witnessed by a teenager called Flyora (played by Aleksei Kravchenko).
+Directed by Soviet-Russian director Elem Klimov, who drew on his childhood war experiences, it follows the German occupation of Belarus and events witnessed by a teenager called Flyora (played by Aleksei Kravchenko).

-The film was shot chronologically, following Flyora as he goes from a carefree boy to a person scarred by atrocities.
+The film was shot chronologically, following Flyora as he goes from a carefree boy to scarred by atrocities.

-In one particularly harrowing 25-minute sequence, dubbed ‘one of the most sickening depictions of wartime’ as per Collider, the young boy is captured by Nazis who hold a gun to his head, forcing him to watch as a whole village is being burnt alive in a church.
+In one particularly harrowing 25-minute sequence, dubbed ‘one of the most sickening depictions of wartime’ (as per Collider), the young boy is captured by the Germans who hold a gun to his head, forcing him to watch as a whole village is being burnt alive in a church.

 Kravchenko, who did not act for a decade after the movie, said he was treated as ‘a grown-up person’ during his time on set and was expected ‘to work to the sweat of my brow.’